+The cost of developing 3 MW of solar power plant is estimated at USD 4.7 Million, while the cost of developing 2 MW of wind is estimated at USD 4.6 Million.
+It may be noted that the development of 5 MW of RE entails, site development, control rooms, dedicated power evacuation lines since this type of projects are being developed for the first time.
+Nevertheless, the cost estimates are within the expected price considering the scale and other local logistical constraints.
+The greenhouse cost and production technologies are expected to cost another USD 2.5 Million (t.

+In the neighbouring states, India is one country where renewable energy projects are being promoted in massive scale.
+Since these RE projects (solar and wind) are being developed in several MW capacities, the cost of renewable energy projects in Bhutan, which is just below 5 MW, cannot be compared.
+However, with the lessons learned from this AF Project, the Country hopes to be able to scale up the project to its full potential.

+It is to be noted that the proposed project approach aims to address the key adaptation challenges that go beyond identification of other viable alternatives and justifying the cost effectiveness.
+Having secured, reliable and affordable energy supply system forms is seen to be one of the most important and effective adaptation measures for the Country.
+Whether for adapting to colder or the hotter climate conditions or the production or storage of food supplies, adequate energy is required to be secured.
+Therefore, the proposed project makes an attempt to contribute to diversifying the energy supply mix that capitalizes the adversity of climate change by switching energy from conventional sources to non-conventional renewable energy sources like solar and wind.
+This project is also aimed to contribute in understanding the RE development issues and frame better enabling environment to mainstream renewable energy development for building national climate resilience.

 Describe how the project / programme is consistent with national or sub-national sustainable development strategies, including, where appropriate, national or sub-national development plans, poverty reduction strategies, national communications, or national adaptation programs of action, or other relevant instruments, where they exist.

-The unique concept of GNH is being pursued by the Royal Government of Bhutan as its development philosophy, which reflects its sensitivity towards the preservation of its rich cultural heritage and pristine environment while ensuring economic growth and overall well-being of its people.
+The unique concept of GNH is being pursued by the Royal Government of Bhutan as its development philosophy, which reflects its sensitivity towards the preservation of its rich cultural heritage and pristine environment while ensuring economic growth and overall well being of its people.
 The 12th Five Year Plan (FYP) covers the period 1st July 2018 to 30th June 2023.
 The Plan objective and the National Key Results Areas have been anchored and drawn on from the timeless vision and wisdom emanating from the Golden Throne through His Majesty’s addresses at different occasions over the last ten years as well as the aspirations and mandates from the Constitution of Bhutan.
 Additionally, they are also based on the international and regional goals and commitments like the Sustainable Development Goals, to which Bhutan is a party and desk reviews of vision documents like the Vision 2020, Strategy for GNH etc. The 12 National Key Result Areas of 12th Plan is provided in table 1.

 Table 1: National Key Result Areas of the 12th plan